Shiharaw/Shortest_Route_Optimizer/README.md

 TC5001	         Display Results	     1.
 Perform path calculation.
 The results should be displayed in the specified format.

 TC6001	         Clear Selection	     1.
 Perform path calculation.
 All fields should be cleared and reset.

+Used Hybrid Selenium framework using Selenium, Maven, and TestGN-based framework.

+Created a project in GitHub and provided the link

+Project run in Chrome browser with Headed and headless options

+Instructions on how to run the project

+a) Go to the project and open master.xml and Run as TestNG suit

+Things included in the project

+1. Page objects and methods
+src/test/java/pageObjects/AlgorithmCalculatorPage.java

+2. Base Page
+src/test/java/pageObjects/BasePage.java

+3. Base Class -
+src/test/java/testCases/BaseClass.java

+4. Test Cases
+src/test/java/testCases

+5. Extent Report - Report generation and Email report options src/test/java/utilities/ExtentReportManager.java Reports  - reports

+6. Log4J
+src/test/resources/log4j2.xml
+Log  files - logs

+7. Added to get Screen shorts when test fails src/test/java/testCases/BaseClass.java

                                        2. Click the "Clear" button.